1. General information

 3.1.1.
 Personal Data that the Client provides to the Service:

 a.
-When creating an account, the Client provides the Service with basic details necessary for the Service to work, such as the Client’s IP address, mobile device identifiers ( device ID, advertising ID), data about device, such as device name and operating system, browser type and language, general location data, timezone, contact information (email address), player name and password, gender and age.
+When creating an account, the Client provides the Service with basic details necessary for the Service to work, such as but not limited to the Client’s IP address, mobile device identifiers ( device ID, advertising ID), data about device, such as device name and operating system, browser type and language, general location data, timezone, contact information (email address), player name and password, gender and age.

 b.
 Panoramik reserves the right to monitor or record interactions between the Client and the Support Service for training purposes and to ensure high quality of service.